Intus Healthcare’s writers, customer service team, and sleep experts review and ensure this information is accurate.

 Cold and flu medication

 Over-the-counter medications may help ease your sinus congestion.
 Antihistamines, throat lozenges, or cough syrup could effectively help you recover.
+Even a simple lemon, honey and ginger tea can help open your airways.

 For any help and advice, please contact us.